francoislaurent/escale/README.md

 * resume interrupted upload/download
 * improved temporary file management (no orphan files)
-* lock auto-cleaning on restart
+* auto-clean locks on restart
 * file auto-destruction when several pullers have been defined and one takes too much time to get its copy of the file
-* actually support multiple pullers using the configuration file (for now only the library can)
+* actually support multiple pullers
 * split and recombine big files
 * more (symmetric) cryptographic algorithms and more cryptographic options